 The best way to use Indego is to download the free Indego app!
-Route your ride and find the closest Indego stations while seeing dock and bike availability in real time!
+Use the app to find the closest Indego stations, find an Indego electric bike, and see dock and bike availability in real time!

-Just like our Indego classic bikes, you will want to follow all the rules of the road!
-Be sure to visit our Riding Tips page to learn how you can ride like a pro with Indego.
-Happy Riding!
+Just like when riding Indego classic bikes, be sure to follow all the rules of the road!
+Visit our Riding Tips page to learn how you can ride like a pro with Indego.
+Happy riding!